Skip to content

 Scan Modes

-The new --modes option is a comma-delimited list of modes (no spaces), used to control the multiple types of scan supported in the script.
+The --modes option is a comma-delimited list of modes (no spaces), used to control the multiple types of scan supported in the script.
 It can be used to replace existing scan control parameters and simplify the command line.

 Explanation of modes: